TritonDataCenter/sdc-napi/DESIGN.md

 before it runs out of IPV6 addresses.
 How will it work then?
 Just assign an IPv6, or fail if the reservation can't continue if you requested IPv4?

+### DNS Names

+It should be possible to associate a DNS name with an IP address.
+Each "address" resource in NAPI should also have an optional `dnsName` (or similar) key that can contain a valid hostname.
+This is so we can display an IP address in hostname format.

 ### Bridges / Networks / TAGS

 Tags arent really bridges.
 Tags are just telling CNs what physical link a